Non Expedit: Rapprochement and repeal

-Efforts to withdraw the declaration within the Vatican began as early as 1882, during the papacy of Pope Leo XIII, when suffrage was extended to most Italian Catholics.
+Efforts to withdraw the declaration within the Holy See began as early as 1882, during the papacy of Pope Leo XIII, when suffrage was extended to most Italian Catholics.
 Although considerations were made for abolishing its restrictions, no action was taken.
 On December 30, 1886, however, the Inquisition declared it to be a grave precept, a stance which would be repeated on several subsequent occasions through 1903.

 In the twentieth century, the successive pontificates of Pius X and Benedict XV were marked by a phase of gradual rapprochement with the secular institutions of the Kingdom of Italy.
 In response to the electoral successes of the socialists, Catholics allied with moderate liberals, led by Giovanni Giolitti, in many local administrative elections.

 In 1904, Pope Pius X modified the non expedit in the encyclical "Il fermo proposito", declaring ahead of the upcoming general elections that bishops could request a suspension of the rule when there was question of preventing the election of a "subversive" candidate and invite Catholics to hold themselves in readiness to go to the polls.
 The decision came following a hearing granted to the lawyer Paolo Bonomi of Bergamo, appealing the principle.

 In the 1913 general election, the informal clerical-moderate alliance at the local level was made national in the form of the Gentiloni Pact.
 The alliance triumphed in the general elections, with Catholics voting for liberals who had endorsed certain doctrinal programs, including freedom of education and opposition to divorce, and the liberals voting for some Catholic candidates.

 In 1919, Don Luigi Sturzo and other Catholics formed the Italian People's Party with the permission of Pope Benedict XV.
-The foundation of the party was taken as a tacit and reluctant reversal of the principle of non expedit, which was made formal the same year.
+The foundation of the party was taken as a tacit and reluctant reversal of the principle of non expedit, which was made formal later the same year.
 The party won 20.6 percent of the vote in the 1919 Italian general election, participating in every government between 1919 and 1922.

 In popular culture

-In the 2016 television series The Young Pope, the fictional pope Pius XIII threatens to declare non expedit in a meeting with the Italian prime minister, depriving his government of legitimacy.
+In the 2016 television series The Young Pope, the fictional titular character Pope Pius XIII (Jude Law) threatens to restore the non expedit in a meeting with the Italian prime minister, depriving his government of legitimacy.